adef145/Ktan/README.md

         // define extra without default value and nullable public StringExtra name = StringExtra("name_extra");

+        @Mutable // to define MutableLiveData instead of LiveData
+        @Required // to define this extra is required and non null when observe
+        @LiveExtra // to define this extra as LiveData when Binding public StringExtra nameLive = StringExtra("name_extra");
    }
    ```
    With this class, ksp processor will create one file with name `YourActivityExtrasKtan`.